OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

   - `getAccessToken`
   - `getAccessTokenAsync`
     > [!NOTE]
     > `OfficeRuntime.auth` is supported.
-See [Enable single sign-on (SSO) in Outlook add-ins that use event-based activation](use-sso-in-event-based-activation.md)
+For more information, see [Enable single sign-on (SSO) in Outlook add-ins that use event-based activation](use-sso-in-event-based-activation.md).
 - Under `Office.context.mailbox`:
   - `displayAppointmentForm`
   - `displayMessageForm`